San Francisco payments firm Ripple is reportedly interested in buying assets from bankrupt crypto lending platform Celsius.

-The Committee has already started this investigation and will work to ensure causes of action against Mashinsky and others are preserved and prosecuted for the benefit of the Debtors’ estate and the Committee’s constituents.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The Committee has already started this investigation and will work to ensure causes of action against Mashinsky and others are preserved and prosecuted for the benefit of the Debtors’ estate and the Committee’s constituents.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action